dbt-labs/docs.getdbt.com/website/docs/faqs/schema-yml-name.md

 ---
-title: Does my test file need to be named `schema.yml`?
+title: Does my `.yml` file containing tests and descriptions need to be named `schema.yml`?
 ---
 No!
 You can name this file whatever you want (including `whatever_you_want.yml`), so long as:
-* The file is in your `models/` directory
+* The file is in your `models/` directory¹
 * The file has `.yml` extension

-* The yaml follows the basic structure.
+Check out the [docs](declaring-properties) for more information.

-Check out the [docs](https://docs.getdbt.com/docs/declaring-properties) for more information.
+¹If you're declaring properties for seeds, snapshots, or macros, you can also place this file in the related directory — `data/`, `snapshots/` and `macros/` respectively.